The oldest botanical garden in France

 Partnership –

-To mark the end of Monopolis, American poet Anne Boyer honors us with her presence for a public reading of her poems in the magnificent setting of Montpellier's Jardin des Plantes.
-In the exhibition hosted by Mécènes du Sud, Anne Boyer presents a collection of poems entitled Money City As Fuck, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle and Mona Varichon, and accompanied by her letter of resignation from her position as poetry editor of The New York Times Magazine.
+To mark the end ofMonopolis, American poetAnne Boyerwill honor us with her presence for a public reading of her poems in the magnificent setting of Montpellier's botanical garden.
+In the exhibition hosted by Mécènes du Sud, Anne Boyer presents acollection of poemsentitled Money City As Fuck, excerpts of which have been co-translated into French by Lou Ferrand, Manon Michèle, and Mona Varichon and accompanied by her letter of resignation from her position as poetry editor of the New York Times Magazine.

-In 2014, Anne Boyer was diagnosed with a highly aggressive triple-negative breast cancer, which led her to work on the politics of care in an age of precariousness.
-Her book about the disease, Celles qui ne meurent pas, was awarded the highly prestigious Pulitzer Prize.
-According to critic Chris Strofollino, Boyer's work "expands the boundaries of poetry and memoir as we know them".
+In 2014, Anne Boyer was diagnosed with a very aggressive form of triple-negative breast cancer, which led her to work on healthcare policy in an era of precariousness.
+Her book about the disease,Those Who Do Not Die, was awarded the prestigiousPulitzer Prize.
+According to critic Chris Strofollino, Boyer's work "expands the boundaries of poetry and memoir as we know them."

 Biography of Anne Boyer

 Anne Boyer is a North American poet and essayist originally from Kansas, now based in Scotland.
-Her works include A Handbook of Disappointed Fate, Garments Against Women, which Maureen McLane described in the New York Times as "a sad, beautiful, passionate book that accounts for the political economy of literature and of life itself", and Celles qui ne meurent pas, which won the Pulitzer Prize for essay in 2020.
-Until November 16, 2023, Anne Boyer was poetry editor of The New York Times Magazine, from which she resigned in protest against the paper's editorial line, which endorses the U.S. government's apartheid policy towards the Palestinian people.
+Her works includeA Handbook of Disappointed Fate, Garments Against Women, which Maureen McLane described in the New York Times as "a sad, beautiful, and passionate book that chronicles the political economy of literature and life itself," andThose Who Do Not Die, which won the Pulitzer Prize for nonfiction in 2020.
+Until November 16, 2023, Anne Boyer was the poetry editor of the New York Times Magazine, from which she resigned in protest against the newspaper's editorial line supporting the U.S. government's policy of apartheid toward the Palestinian people.

-→ Find out more about the Monopolis exhibition
+→ Learn more about theMonopolis exhibition

 An exhibition from May 22 to September 13, 2025

-Featuring: Anne Boyer, Mira Calix, Thelma Cappello, Anne-Lise Coste (Uruk), Penny Goring, Rafael Moreno, Mona Varichon and Women's History Museum
+Featuring:Anne Boyer, Mira Calix, Thelma Cappello, Anne-Lise Coste (Uruk), Penny Goring, Rafael Moreno, Mona Varichon, and Women’s History Museum

 Guide: Régis Meuzeret

-Saturday, September 20, 2025-
+Saturday, September 20, 2025 ·

-From 3:00 pm to 5:00 pm
+From 3:00 p.m. to 5:00 p.m.

-places limited - free with registration
+limited places – free upon registration

-All the JEP tours - September 20 and 21, 2025 -
+All Open House visits – September 20 and 21, 2025 –

 2:00 p.m. - 6:00 p.m.

-What the wind erases - Photo exhibition - Olivier MARTEL
+What the Wind Erases – Photo Exhibition – Olivier MARTEL

 Closed on Mondays